 You’d probably feel a bit blindsided by that, and it might even make you feel defensive.
 Then, you’ll have questions.
 How should you format the meetings?
-Their feedback wasn’t particularly constructive, because you don’t know what to do with it.
+Their negative feedback wasn’t constructive, because you don’t know what to do with it.

 “It’s easy for anyone to sit back in their chair and start lobbing a bunch of darts.
 It’s the people that bring solutions to the table who are the ones that actually impact change,” says Laderman.

-Bringing potential solutions to the table can help your manager feel like you’re invested in the team’s overall success, and makes you feel like you’re working together toward a common goal.
+Solutions-oriented feedback helps your manager feel like you’re invested in the team’s overall success, and makes you feel like you’re working together toward a common goal.

-4. Don’t forget to give praise…cause managers rarely get it
+4. Don’t forget to give praise…’cause managers rarely get it